-My personal involvement in the topic started indirectly with an interest in the health effects of wine.
-I had no idea back then that it would only be the beginning of a long and fascinating journey.
+My personal involvement in the topic started many years ago with an interest in the health effects of wine.
 After the "French Paradox" was reported in the 1990's, there was a lot of research looking to explain the association of wine with health and longevity.
 Wine drinkers were found to have lower rates of all of the diseases of aging, so there had to be some essential common denominator that wine drinkers were benefiting from.
 Few had any idea at the time that the seeds of a scientific revolution were just beginning to germinate.
 We now know that it isn't just wine, or anything in wine alone, that holds the secret.